cvele/hass-addons/mongodb/README.md

 ## Description

 This is a Home Assistant addon for running MongoDB.
-MongoDB is a NoSQL database known for its high performance, high availability, and easy scalability.
-This addon allows you to run a MongoDB instance within your Home Assistant setup.
+This addon allows you to run a MongoDB instance within your Home Assistant setup on `arm64` Raspberry PI.

 ## Features

 - MongoDB version `7.0.8`
 - Supports only `arm64`
 - Secure authentication with root user and password
-- Exposes MongoDB on port 27017
+- Exposes MongoDB on port `27017`

 ## Installation